AGI-10 Press Release

 - Relational Local Iterative Compression

-Laurent Orseau - A Minimum Relative Entropy Principle for AGI
+Laurent Orseau; video - A Minimum Relative Entropy Principle for AGI

-Antoine van de Ven, Ben Schouten - Software Design of an AGI System Based on Perception Loop
+Antoine van de Ven, Ben Schouten; video - Software Design of an AGI System Based on Perception Loop

 Poster Session, 20:00 – 23:00